openSUSE/obsgit/README.md

 Both commands will read the metadata that OBS store for the packages and or the project, and will replace the one that is stored in the local git repository.
-Sometimes we do no want to replace the local metadata, and for that we can use the `--skip-project-meta` and `--skip-package-meta` parameters.
+Sometimes we do no want to replace the local metadata, and for that we can use the `--skip-all-project-meta` and `--skip-all-package-meta` parameters, or `--skip-project-meta` is we want only to skip the update for the `_meta` metadata.
 For example:

 ```
 obsgit export --skip-project-meta openSUSE:Factory ~/Project/factory-git